rivertale/hand2/README.md

 ### Docker
 1. Run `docker/build.sh` to build the program with the Linux build script inside Docker.
 2. The built program can be found under `build/`.
-3. Run `docker/run.sh` [args] ...` to execute the program inside Docker.
+3. Run `docker/run.sh [args] ...` to execute the program inside Docker.
 4. To debug hand2 with GDB inside Docker, run `docker/debug.sh [args] ...`.
 5. Any calls to `build.sh`, `run.sh` or `debug.sh` automatically build the Docker image if needed.

 ## How to build the dependency
 The dependencies of Windows and Linux are pre-built and placed within `code/`.
-If you only need to modify the program's source code, you can safely skip this section.
+If you only want to modify the program's source code, you can safely skip this section.
 However, in case you wish to build the dependencies yourself, here is how the dependencies are built:

 ### Windows
 1. Run `win32_external\build.bat` to build and install the required dependencies on Windows.
 You must run under MSVC x64 native tools command prompt.
 2. To automatically download and extract the dependencies, `curl` and `tar` are required in your `PATH`.
-Alternatively, you can manually download the dependencies, the URL and required directory structure will displayed by `build.bat` if the download fails.
+Alternatively, you can manually download the dependencies, the URL and required directory structure will be displayed by `win32_external\build.bat` if the download fails.
 3. The include files and libraries are placed in `code\include_win32` and `code\lib_win32`, respectively.
 4. `win32_external\deps` stores the source files and the build output for the dependencies.
 You can safely delete it after the build process.
 5. `win32_external\log` stores logs during the build process.
 To see how logs are generated, look into `win32_external\build.bat`.